dbltnk/participant-observer/implementation-plan.md

 9. **Logging** - Browser console and server logs capture everything
 10. **Performance** - Smooth 60fps with deltaTime capping to prevent large jumps
 11. **Resource collection** - Click on resources to collect them into inventory
-12. **Inventory management** - Click slots to select, right-click to eat food or remove items
+12. **Inventory management** - Click slots to eat food or transfer items
 13. **Well interaction** - Click wells to drink and restore water
 14. **Villager AI** - 7 AI villagers with complete daily routines and needs management
 15. **Villager memory** - Villagers remember resource locations and return to known areas